 • A full-suspension bike will generally allow you to take your riding much further

-The addition of a rear shock does also mean that full-suspension bikes tend to start at a higher price point, which can be off-putting as a new rider.
+The addition of a rear shock also means that full-suspension bikes tend to start at a higher price point, which can be off-putting as a new rider.

 As mentioned above, one downside of rear suspension to think about is that depending on the bike/suspension design it can make pedalling less efficient/slower.
 If climbing and improvements in speed uphill is going to be a focus of your riding, then a hardtail is definitely worth looking at.
 Or a short-travel cross-country bike (more on suspension travel and disciplines later in this article).

-The style of mountain bike that is right for you will be dependent on a number of variables.
+The type of mountain bike that is right for you will be dependent on several variables.
 For example, what sort of terrain will you be riding?
 Is uphill or downhill riding going to be your main focus, or do you want a solid all-rounder?
-Do you have ambitions to race, or ride long-distance?
+Do you have ambitions to race or ride long distances?

 Keep reading for a rundown of each key mountain bike discipline and what the differences are between the bikes.